District Heating & Cooling

 District energy is an innovative energy solution that involves the production of thermal energy at a central facility and distribution to buildings via an underground piping network.

-Vicinity owns, operates and maintains the largest district energy portfolio across the U.S., providing highly reliable clean steam, electricity, hot water and chilled water to over 230+ million square feet of building space in cities, including Baltimore, Boston, Kansas City, Oklahoma City, Philadelphia, Trenton and Grand Rapids, to name a few.
+Vicinity owns, operates and maintains the largest district energy portfolio across the U.S., providing highly reliable clean steam, electricity, hot water and chilled water to 250 million square feet of building space in cities, including Baltimore, Boston, Cambridge, Kansas City, Oklahoma City, Philadelphia, Trenton, and Grand Rapids, to name a few.

 We provide centrally produced chilled water for cooling, eliminating the need for customers to purchase, operate and maintain chillers and cooling towers.
 Our steam can also be used to power steam absorption chillers and steam-driven turbine chillers to provide cooling, helping minimize a building’s peak electricity demand and costs.